Human body temperature

-Normal human body-temperature (normothermia, euthermia) is the typical temperature range found in humans.
+Normal human body temperature (normothermia, euthermia) is the typical temperature range found in humans.
 The normal human body temperature range is typically stated as 36.5–37.5 C.

 Human body temperature varies.
 It depends on sex, age, time of day, exertion level, health status (such as illness and menstruation), what part of the body the measurement is taken at, state of consciousness (waking, sleeping, sedated), and emotions.
 Body temperature is kept in the normal range by a homeostatic function known as thermoregulation, in which adjustment of temperature is triggered by the central nervous system.

 Methods of measurement

-Taking a person's temperature is an initial part of a full clinical examination.
+Taking a human's temperature is an initial part of a full clinical examination.
 There are various types of medical thermometers, as well as sites used for measurement, including: